-Although most LGBTQ people who use alcohol and other drugs do so in a way that does not cause problems, some of us do experience problems.
+Although most sexuality and gender diverse people who use alcohol and other drugs do so in a way that does not cause problems, some of us do experience problems.
 On this page, there is information about how you might be able to recognise when alcohol or drug use has started causing problems for a loved one.
 If you, a partner, friend or family member might benefit from accessing LGBTQ specific support for alcohol or drug use, read more about ACON's substance support service here.

 It can be difficult to know when alcohol or drug use has become a problem for someone you care about.
-Because LGBTQ communities sometimes socialise in spaces where drugs and alcohol are consumed it can be hard to socialise without using alcohol and/or other drugs.
-Because drinking and/or taking drugs can be closely linked to socialising in LGBTQ communities, it can make it hard for us to recognise when those we care about are using in a way that might be causing problems.
+Because sexuality and gender diverse communities sometimes socialise in spaces where drugs and alcohol are consumed it can be hard to socialise without using alcohol and/or other drugs.
+Because drinking and/or taking drugs can be closely linked to socialising in sexuality and gender diverse communities, it can make it hard for us to recognise when those we care about are using in a way that might be causing problems.

 Some signs that could indicate that alcohol and/or other drugs use is disrupting or having a negative effect on someone’s life include: